gsmachado/loadtest-docker/README.md

 cf logs LoadTestFromCloudFoundry
 ```

-### The advatange
+### Why?
+What's the advantage?

-Well, the real advantage of having load tests packed in a Cloud Foundry app is that you can scale up/down the amount of instances, memory, disk space, etc, etc. Then, your load tests might get more powerful.
+Well, the real advantage of having load tests packed in a Cloud Foundry app is that you can scale up/down the amount of instances, memory, disk space, etc, etc. Then, your load tests might get more "powerful".

 Of course, you can orchestrate the load tests app to start, perform the tests, collect the results, and then delete the app.
 However, this is not covered in this git repo project.
 If you do it, let me know. :-)